Planting calendar

 May Planting Guide for San Antonio, TX: Raised Beds, Containers & In-Ground Gardens

-In May, San Antonio gardeners can focus on warm-season crops ideal for raised beds, containers, and in-ground planting.
-This is the time to plant heat-tolerant vegetables and herbs while avoiding frost-sensitive plants.
-Proper watering and soil preparation will ensure successful growth during the hot months ahead.
+In May, San Antonio gardeners can focus on heat-tolerant vegetables and herbs suitable for raised beds, containers, and in-ground planting.
+This is an ideal time to plant warm-season crops that thrive in the increasing temperatures while avoiding frost-sensitive plants.

 Plant now (quick list)

-Tomatoes, Peppers, Eggplants, Okra, Sweet potatoes, Basil, Cucumbers, Beans
+Tomatoes, Peppers, Eggplants, Okra, Sweet potatoes, Basil, Cucumbers, Green beans

 Plant now